 Incidental Take.
 No spotted owls are currently known to occupy the LCT.
 Murrelet occupancy has been observed by audio-visual survey for the Diversion Dam parcels (Figure 1-1) but not elsewhere.
 However, because Everett commits to manage the LCT for substantially longer rotations than the typical 45-year rotation, and to implement additional conservation measures, it is possible that these two listed species may occupy other portions of the covered area in the future.
 Such occupancy would be considered successful implementation of the agreement.
 At such time it is possible that incidental take of the species may occur.
 During the term of the agreement, management activities will not return the covered lands to the baseline condition.
 This is because baseline blocks will not be harvested during the term of the agreement and because SSAs, SMAs and enhanced riparian buffers are expected to develop into potential suitable murrelet and/or spotted owl habitat.
 Thus there will always be more than 447 acres of habitat for both the murrelet and spotted owl.
 Incidental take would likely be in the form of harm from covered forest management activities that result in habitat degradation, and/or harassment from forest management activities that cause disturbance to covered species.
 Incidental take in the form of harassment by disturbance could occur anywhere in the covered area.
 Pre-commercial and commercial thinning will likely occur in every decade of the Permit term and if in close proximity to the covered species, could potentially cause disturbance.
 Harm and harassment could occur during regeneration harvests that will occur during each decade of the Permit term.
 Everett will perform routine road maintenance and construction activities, including rock pit development, which may disturb covered species.
 The conditions of incidental take are further described for each species below.

 Incidental Take.
 In accordance with ESA regulations, the xxxxxx will be treated as if it were listed under the ESA, regardless of its current regulatory status.
-Upon approval of the CCAA, the FWS will issue SPI a section 10(a)(1)(A) permit, in accordance with 50 CFR 17.32 (d), that would provide SPI with authorization for incidental take of xxxxxx and provide regulatory assurances should the species be listed under the ESA in the future.
-The permit would authorize incidental take of xxxxxx consistent and associated with this CCAA resulting from the otherwise lawful activities, including forest management activities, on the enrolled lands, in Butte, Plumas, and Tehama Counties.
-Covered forest management activities include felling and bucking timber, yarding timber, loading and landing operations, salvage of timber products, transport of timber and rock, road construction and maintenance, rock pit construction and use, site preparation, tree planting, vegetation control, pre-commercial thinning and pruning, minor forest products, grazing, and fire suppression.
+Upon approval of the CCAA, the Service will issue SPI a section 10(a)(1)(A) permit, in accordance with 50 CFR 17.22 (d), that would provide SPI with authorization for incidental take of xxxxxx and provide regulatory assurances should the species be listed under the ESA in the future.
+The permit would authorize incidental take of xxxxxx consistent and associated with this CCAA resulting from the otherwise lawful activities, including forest management activities, on the enrolled lands in Butte, Plumas, and Tehama Counties.
+Covered forest management activities include felling and bucking timber, yarding timber, loading and landing operations, salvage of timber products, transport of timber and rock, road construction and maintenance, rock pit construction and use, site preparation, tree planting, vegetation control, pre-commercial thinning and pruning, collection of minor forest products, grazing, and fire suppression.
 Covered activities may be conducted by SPI employees, contractors, agents, or other assigns.

 Incidental Take.
 The following incidental take of RCW(s) may be associated with the management actions that the Cooperator has agreed to undertake under this SHMA: Notwithstanding the foregoing, the Cooperator agrees that the proposed activities that may result in incidental take of RCWs will be conducted only during the non-reproductive season (August 1st through March 31st of the following year), unless otherwise authorized by NCWRC.